-and, due to its non-planar parts, the $S^{bub}$ is IR unstable.
+Due to its non-planar parts, the $S^{bub}$ is IR unstable.

-So, at this point we shall not continue with full computation of the 4-point function $S^{bub}$ (\ref{bub9}) since it contain IR divergent tadpole type (\ref{B.1}) of integral $I_1^0(\tilde k)$ (\ref{B.6}).
-To handle that situation we isolate non-planar parts of the sum $S^{bub}$ and add it to the non-planar part of tadpole diagram $S^{tad}$, yielding surprisingly good result.
-Presentation of that we continue in next section.
+So, at this point we shall not continue with the computation of the 4-point function $S^{bub}$ (\ref{bub9}) since it contain IR divergent integral $I_1^0(\tilde k)$ (\ref{B.6}).
+To handle that situation we first isolate the non-planar parts from the sum $S^{bub}$ (\ref{bub9}) and than add it to the non-planar part of tadpole diagram $S^{tad}$, yielding surprisingly good result presented in the next section.